drew-peterson/lafayettefashionista/README.md

 ###### Please Note: Client not willing to upgrade server.
 Slow intial load due to running free heroku server.

 ** This is my first angular website, and second Website developed.
+This was a good learning experience, I left many comments so I can look back and understand what I was doing.